-To be eligible for SLMB + the person must:
+To be eligible for SLMB+, the person must:

-- 1. Meet non-financial Medicaid requirements. - 2.
+- 1. Meet nonfinancial Medicaid requirements. - 2.
 Be receiving Medicare Part A. - 3.
-Have been determined ineligible for MA (including Community Waivers, BadgerCare Plus, QMB, SLMB, and QDWI).
-Consider a person with an unmet deductible ineligible for MA until he or she meets the deductible.
+Not be enrolled in full-benefit Medicaid (such as SSI Medicaid, Community Waivers, and BadgerCare Plus), Family Planning Only Services, or Tuberculosis Only Related Services.
+A person with an unmet deductible should be considered ineligible for Medicaid until he or she meets the deductible